New Patients 610-904-9274

 Bleeding Gums Treatment Chester Springs PA

 Bleeding gums are one of the most common symptoms of gum disease.
-Gum pain, sore gums, and gum bleeding are often present in patients who have gingivitis, an early stage of gum disease.
-Chester Springs dentist, Dr. Jason Petkevis treats bleeding gums, gum disease, and gingivitis through a wide range of general dentistry treatments.
+Gum pain, sore gums, and gum bleeding are often present in patients with gingivitis, an early stage of gum disease.
+Chester Springs dentist Dr. Jason Petkevis treats bleeding gums, gum disease, and gingivitis through a wide range of general dentistry treatments and dental concerns.

 What Causes Bleeding Gums?

 Many people believe bleeding gums is a sign of good brushing.
 However, it is not normal for gums to bleed when you brush!
-Bleeding gums is often caused by a build-up of plaque along the gum line.
+Bleeding gums are often caused by plaque build-up along the gum line.
 Plaque can push down into the pockets of the gum and harden into tartar.
-As you brush or floss your teeth, this irritates the sensitive gum tissue and can cause bleeding or soreness.
+Brushing or flossing your teeth irritates the sensitive gum tissue and can cause bleeding or soreness.

-Bleeding gums are also common during pregnancy because of hormonal changes taking place in the body.
-Pregnant women should continue to brush and floss, but be extra cautious around sensitive gum tissue to prevent bleeding.
-It is important to maintain routine visits to the dentist during pregnancy to monitor gum health.
+Bleeding gums are also common during pregnancy because of hormonal changes.
+Pregnant women should continue to brush and floss but be extra cautious around sensitive gum tissue to prevent bleeding.
+It is also important to maintain routine visits to the dentist during pregnancy to monitor gum health.

 Other causes of bleeding gums can include:

-• Brushing aggressively: If you are using a hard toothbrush, try switching to a soft toothbrush.
-Sometimes patients are not aware that they are pushing too hard on their toothbrushes.
-This can easily cause gum irritation and bleeding.
-You are effectively scratching your gums and leaving microscopic cuts that can let bacteria into your bloodstream.
+• Brushing aggressively: If using a hard toothbrush, try switching to a soft toothbrush.
+Sometimes, patients are not aware that they are pushing too hard on their toothbrushes, which can easily cause gum irritation and bleeding.
+You are scratching your gums and leaving microscopic cuts that can let bacteria into your bloodstream.
 In this case, your gums bleed to clog the cuts and prevent infection.

-• Symptom of certain medications: Talk to your primary healthcare provider and discuss if there are any medications you are taking that can cause this issue.
+• Symptom of certain medications: Talk to your primary healthcare provider and discuss whether any medications you are taking can cause this issue.
 If so, consider switching to a different medication.

 • Vitamin deficiencies: Are you eating a balanced, healthy diet?
-Put more consideration into the foods you eat to maintain strong and healthy oral health.
-Brush your teeth at least twice each day, and don’t forget to use mouthwash.
+To maintain strong and healthy oral health, consider the foods you eat.
+Brush your teeth at least twice daily, and remember to use mouthwash.

 Treatment for Bleeding Gums

 A dentist should always coordinate treatment for bleeding gums.
 Do not attempt to use over-the-counter medications without the advisement of a dentist.
 Dr. Petkevis can diagnose and treat your bleeding gums with periodontal therapy.
-This may include a thorough teeth and gums cleaning, also known as scaling and root planing.
+This may include cleaning teeth and gums, scaling, and root planing.

 If your bleeding gums are a symptom of gingivitis, he will perform extensive cleaning.
-If you are suffering from gum disease, Dr. Petkevis will perform scaling and root planing procedures and in extreme cases, periodontal surgery.
+If you suffer from gum disease, Dr. Petkevis will perform scaling and root planing procedures and, in extreme cases, periodontal surgery.
 We do our best to start with the most conservative, less-invasive treatments before recommending oral surgery.

 Laser Dentistry

-Dr. Petkevis is among a small number of dentists in the Philadelphia area using advanced dental lasers to treat bleeding gums and gum disease.
-Laser dentistry helps to reduce the risk of infection, minimize pain, inhibit blood loss, and speed recovery time for patients.
+Dr. Petkevis is among the few dentists in Philadelphia who use advanced dental lasers to treat bleeding gums and gum disease.
+Laser dentistry helps reduce the risk of infection, minimize pain, inhibit blood loss, and speed up patient recovery time.

 Bleeding Gums FAQs